TristanAntonsen/implicit-land/README.md

 - wgpu
 - Maturin (py03) for python bindings

-(not stress tested with different python/rust/wgpu versions yet)
+(not tested with different python/rust/wgpu versions or different machines yet.
+This was python 3.12 on a Macbook)

 Instructions to Build: